KeyboardKit/KeyboardKit/Readmes/Keyboard-Actions.md

 `KeyboardInputViewController` will automatically create a standard `keyboardActionHandler` when the extension is started.
 You can either use this handler as is or replace it with a custom one.

-Note that some parts of the library requires you to use an action handler, and that some of the actions above requires you to use a custom one.
+Note that some parts of the library require you to use an action handler and that action that haven't got a standard behavior require you to use a custom action handler.

 ## View gestures